cybersec-soc-rgu/cybersec-soc-rgu.github.io/README.md

 # Cybersecurity Research Lab at Robert Gordon University, UK

-## Research Areas and Publications
+## Research Areas and Recent Publications

 Our research areas overlap with cybersecurity and artificial intelligance.